 Based on the yield and other ancillary traits seven promising lines viz., 9401, 9402, 9101, 9001, 9202, 9301, 9003 along with one local check were sown.
 The bulk seed of selected plants was sown during 1994-95 and again promising plants were selected.
 The cycle was repeated during 1995-96 and 1996-97. finally the bulked seed of these promising lines were procured for conducting the yield evaluation trail.
-Thus a trial consisting of 7 lines and a check was sown in Randomized Block Design with four replication repeatedly for 4 years 1997-2000 at Deptt. of Vegetable Science, C.S.
-Azad University of Agriculture and Technology, Kalyanpur, Kanpur.
+Thus a trail consisting of 7 lines and a check was sown in randomized block design with four replication repeatedly for 4 years 1997-2000 at Deptt. of Vegetable Science, Kalyanpur.
+The location trail was also conducted during 1998-99 both at Kalyanpur and Saharanpur.

 These lines in addition to yield were also evaluated for their reaction against root and stem rot disease caused by Sclerotinia sclerotiorum in natural and in disease sick plot.
 Hundred plants were randomly selected and were tagged.
-These were scored finally for their reaction against the disease following the grades described as below: 0=no infection-free(F), 1=1-5 branches infected-Resistant(R), 2=6-10 branches infected-Moderately resistant (MR), 3=11-25 branches infected-Moderately susceptible (M>S) 4=26 and above branches infectedsusceptible(S) and 5=stem/root infected-Highly susceptible (H.S.).
+These were scored finally for their reaction against the disease following the grades described as below: 0=no infection-free(F), 1=1-5 branches infected-Resistant(R), 2=6-10 branches infected-Moderately resistant (MR), 3=11-25 branches infected-Moderately susceptible (M>S) 4=26 and above branches infected-susceptible(S) and 5=stem/root infected-Highly susceptible (H.S.).